 - My Account

 *Jackie Robinson was born on this date in 1919.
-He was an African American athlete, business executive, and civil rights leader.
+He was a Black athlete, business executive, and activist.

 That same year, Robinson signed with the Brooklyn Dodgers.
 After one season, he was called up to Brooklyn, starting at first base on April 15, 1947.
-Breaking baseball's color barrier was a serious challenge, and Robinson met fierce racial resistance from many players on opposing teams and the Dodgers, and from fans.
-Some rival players threw pitches at his head, spat on him when he slid into a base and more.
-With the support of Brooklyn owner Branch Rickey and the encouragement of some teammates, the determined Robinson survived these attacks and helped the Dodgers win the National League pennant.
+Breaking major league baseball's color barrier was a serious challenge, and Robinson met fierce racial resistance from many players and managers on opposing teams, the Dodgers, and fans.
+Some rival players threw pitches at his head, spat on him when he slid into a base, and more.
+With some support from Brooklyn owner Branch Rickey and the encouragement of some teammates, Robinson survived these attacks and helped the Dodgers win the National League pennant.

 That season he was named rookie of the year.
-Robinson's exciting style of play included graceful fielding, timely hitting, and aggressive base running.
-He retired from pro baseball after the 1956 season with a career batting average of.311 and he was inducted to Hall of Fame in 1962, the first Black players to receive that honor.
+Robinson's field play included graceful fielding, timely hitting, and aggressive base running.
+He retired from pro baseball after the 1956 season with a career batting average of.311, and he was inducted into the Hall of Fame in 1962, the first Black player to receive that honor.
 After baseball, Robinson became vice president of a restaurant chain in New York City.

-He also promoted Black business in Harlem and became a leading advocate for civil rights.
+He also promoted Black business in Harlem and became a leading advocate for American Civil Rights.
 Jackie Robinson died in 1972.